 Predictive Routing also applies to Sales & Marketing KPIs.
 See Genesys Predictive Routing for Sales (SL06) for Genesys Engage on-premises

-The design of traditional routing is to match customers to agents through skills-based or group-based logic.
-The goal is to maintain a service level, rather than improving a KPI.
-Predictive Routing differs from traditional routing in that it uses machine learning to find signals in historical data from Genesys Info Mart and other third-party data sources.
+Traditional routing matches customers to agents through skills-based or queue-based logic.
+The goal is to maintain a service level, rather than to improve a KPI.
+Predictive Routing differs from traditional routing in that it uses machine learning to detect patterns in historical data from Genesys Info Mart and other third-party data sources.
 The predictive algorithm then uses these sources to build a model that predicts the business outcome of a customer's interaction when handled by an employee.

-The way the predictive model works to improve KPIs is by ranking agents according to their predicted impact on the business outcome.
+The predictive model works to improve KPIs by ranking agents according to their predicted impact on the business outcome.
 It then assigns the interaction to the highest ranked available agent.
-A/B testing is the method that measures the actual impact of Predictive Routing on the target KPI, which compares the performance of Predictive Routing against the existing routing strategy.
+A/B testing measures the real-world impact of Predictive Routing on the target KPI by comparing Predictive Routing performance against the existing routing strategy.

 Use Case Benefits*